 Thailand has very different weather patterns to the western world.
 Seasonal changes can vary in different regions of the country and can be quite intense.

 Monsoon rains that often cause flooding follow long hot dry spells with high humidity.
 There's even a so-called “cool season”.

 In short, it's important to check the weather before booking your holiday dates.

 This guide will help you book your trip around the varying weather conditions in Thailand and choose travel dates that provide the best climate.

 Thailand Weather: Region by Region

-Also, take note of how far south you are heading.
+Also worth considering is how far south you are heading.
 The further south you go, the closer to the equator you will get and, depending on the season, that can mean monsoons or long afternoon heat swells.

 - Dry Season: March-May

 Okay, so that's a general overview, but let's further break this down and have a closer look at the five major regions.
 After that, we'll look at individual popular tourist areas.